Ruzayevka: History

 The first settlement on the site of the city was given to Uraza Tankacheev in 1631 by Russian king Michael Fedorovich, for faithful service.

-The Tatar princes and murzas were owners of Ruzayevka up to 1715.
+The Tatar princes and murzas were owners of Ruzaevka up to 1715.
 For refusing to accept the Christian faith, these lands and serfs peasants were bequeathed to the great Emperor.

 In 1725, the land and peasants were given to the Lieutenant Tikhon Lukin, who owned it for more than 30 years, and then went bankrupt and in 1757 sold it to the court Councilor Jeremiah Struysky.

 For more than a hundred years (1757-1861) Ruzayevka belonged to rich landowners-feudals Struysky.
 On the spot where now is the high school number 9, there was a luxurious mansion.

-With Nicholay Eremeevich Struysky, linked one of the pages in the history of Ruzayevka.
+With Nicholay Eremeevich Struysky, linked one of the pages in the history of Ruzaevka.